elm-lang/elm-reactor/README.md

 cd packages/elm-lang/core
 rm -rf 3.0.0
 ln -s ../../../../core 3.0.0
+cd ../../../..

+cd ../elm-compiler
+cabal install
+cd ../elm-package
+cabal install
-cd ../../../../..
+cd ../elm-make

-cabal install elm-compiler/ elm-package/ elm-make/ elm-reactor/
+cabal install
+cd ../elm-reactor
+git submodule init
+git submodule update
 ```

-Then most of your work will be in elm-reactor, where you recompile with this:
+Then most of your work will be in `elm-reactor/`, where you recompile with this:

 ```
 ./cabal-build.py